You are listening to the Sean Hannity Radio Show Podcast.

 Huge.

-We have a 17-year low in terms of illegal immigrants coming into the country.
+In spite of the sanctuary city order, which we'll debate later in the program today, we have a 17-year low in terms of illegal immigrants coming into the country.

-President's fighting sanctuary cities, but of course they go judge shopping and we lose temporarily anyway.
+President's fighting sanctuary cities, but of course, they go judge shopping and we lose temporarily anyway.

 President said, I'll see you in the Supreme Court.